About the Office:

-San Diego, California and El Centro, California.
+San Diego, California.
 The Southern District of California is home to the largest concentration of Navy and Marine Corps installations in the world.
 The entire southern boundary of the District borders the Republic of Mexico.
 Contained within the District are international ports of entry at San Ysidro, Otay Mesa, Tecate, Calexico (two ports, East and West) and Andrade.
 The entire western boundary of the District lies on the Pacific Ocean, with a major port in San Diego.

 Relocation expenses are not paid.